MrAbhishekShrestha/website-builder/README.md

 # Website Builder

 Proof of Concept of a simple drag and drop Website Builder.
+The app is deployed to [Github Pages](https://mrabhishekshrestha.github.io/website-builder/)

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.1.3.